gzaets/ECS189LGroupProject/ProjectDocument.md

 I also discovered a bug that was preventing damage from affecting certain slime objects.
 Upon further investigation, I realized that original slime objects and slime object clones have different gameObject names.
 One just has the ordinary name, while another has the name with Clone appended to the end.
 By checking for both of these, I was able to resolve a bug where players would otherwise be tediously trying to use a sword against slime enemies with no effect.

+During class testing, some people noticed issues that needed resolution.
+One involved a mysterious collider situated next to a building. @gzaets and I tried to fix it on the fly for the demonstration, but we were unable to pinpoint the issue immediately.
+I eventually determined where the issue was, and it was an errant 1 tile box collider located just above a building.
+By removing it, I was able to fix that bug and create a quality of life improvement for players.

+Class testing also pointed us to flaws in our implementation with regards to movement during game over.
+In other words, movement would sometimes be disabled, but other times, it would be possible to break free from the movement.
+Additionally, it was discovered that income would continue to generate even after a game over had reached, and this was resolved accordingly after it was noticed.

 ## Narrative Design